 Szemerédi's Regularity Lemma is one of the most remarkable results of graph theory, having many diverse uses and applications.
-In computer science, regularity notions have been used extensively in property and parameter testing [4], [6], [11], [41], [12], approximation algorithms [24], [25], [17], and communication complexity [30].
+In computer science, regularity notions have been used extensively in property and parameter testing [4, 6, 11, 45, 12], approximation algorithms [25, 26, 17], and communication complexity [32].
 In this paper we show how regularity can lead to faster combinatorial algorithms for basic problems.

-Boolean matrix multiplication (BMM) is one of the most fundamental problems in computer science.
-It is a key subroutine in the solution of many other problems such as transitive closure, context-free grammar parsing, all-pairs path problems, and triangle detection.
-Roughly speaking, there have been two lines of theoretical research on the problem.
-Algebraic algorithms, beginning with Strassen's $\tilde{O}(n^{\log_2 7})$ algorithm [46] and ending (so far) with Coppersmith and Winograd's $\tilde{O}(n^{2.376})$ algorithm [20], reduce the Boolean problem to ring matrix multiplication and give ingenious methods for the ring version by utilizing cancellations.
+Boolean matrix multiplication (BMM) is among the most fundamental problems in computer science.
+It is a key subroutine in the solution of many other problems such as transitive closure [24], context-free grammar parsing [56], all-pairs path problems [21, 28, 50, 52], and triangle detection [33].

+There have been essentially two lines of theoretical research on BMM.
+Algebraic algorithms, beginning with Strassen's $\tilde{O}(n^{\log_2 7})$ algorithm [53] and ending (so far) with Coppersmith and Winograd's $\tilde{O}(n^{2.376})$ algorithm [20], reduce the Boolean problem to ring matrix multiplication and give ingenious methods for the ring version by utilizing cancellations.
 In particular, multiplication-efficient algorithms are found for multiplying finite matrices over an arbitrary ring, and these algorithms are applied recursively.
-There have been huge developments in this direction over the years, with many novel ideas (cf. [39] for an overview of early work, and [18], [19] for a more recent and promising approach).
+There have been huge developments in this direction over the years, with many novel ideas (cf. [42] for an overview of early work, and [18, 19] for a more recent and promising approach).
 However, these algorithms (including Strassen's) have properties (lack of locality, extra space usage, and leading constants) that may make them less desirable in practice.1